wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 This topic explains how to upload a custom Java web app to [Azure Websites] Web Apps.
 Included is information that applies to any Java website or web app, and also some examples for specific applications.

-Note that Azure provides a means for creating Java web apps using the Azure Management Portal's configuration UI,  as documented at [Create a Java web app in Azure Websites](/documentation/articles/web-sites-java-get-started).
-This tutorial is for scenarios in which you do not want to use the portal configuration UI .
+Note that Azure provides a means for creating Java web apps using the Azure preview portal's configuration UI, and the Azure Marketplace, as documented at [Create a Java web app in Azure Websites](/documentation/articles/web-sites-java-get-started).
+This tutorial is for scenarios in which you do not want to use the portal configuration UI or the Azure Marketplace.

 ## Configuration guidelines